The Pineapple Upside Down Cake is a retro classic! It’s a fun and easy recipe that is perfect with ice cream or custard, or simply on its own!

 Instructions

-- Preheat the oven to 180C/160Fan/Gas mark 4.
-Generously grease a 20cm round cake tin with butter.
+- Preheat the oven to 180C/160Fan/350F/Gas mark 4.

-- Sprinkle the two tablespoons of Demerara sugar all over the base of the cake tin.
-Arrange the pineapple slices over the base of the tin in a single layer.
+- Arrange the drained pineapple slices over the base of the tin in a single layer.
 Place a cherry in the centre of each pineapple ring and between the slices.

 - Cream the butter and sugar together until very light and fluffy.
 Add the eggs one at a time, beating well after each addition.
+Stir in the vanilla extract.

 - When the top of the cake is springy to the touch and a skewer inserted in the middle of the cake emerges clean, remove from the oven.
 Loosen the sides of the cake from the tin with a spatula.
 Place a plate on top of the cake tin and quickly invert.
 Carefully pull away the tin.
 With any luck, your cake should have come away from the tin easily!
 If it doesn't, it will still taste delicious and no-one will care!
 If any of the pineapple rings have stuck to the cake tin, simply remove and place them back on the cake.